Contributing to the project

 This is the software we’ve been using to play back all the music natively on the Mega Drive and without video interference: VGM_Play

-This is a modified version of Deadfish Shitware fantastic VGM_Play which was done exclusively for us to attain perfect timing.
+This is a modified version of Deadfish Shitware fantastic VGM_Play which was done exclusively for us to attain perfect timing, along with the ability to completely disable the VDP (Video Display Processor) to greatly lower the noise floor.

 Please, use only Project2612.org VGMs as those are the most accurate ones.

-If you want to rip the music straight from the game cart that’s ok as well, but you may have some extra noise due to the CPU working harder.
+If you want to rip the music straight from the game cart that’s ok as well, but you WILL have much more noise due to the VDP being active and working.

 Phew, that should be all!